nmilosev/crouton-fedora-wayland/README.md

-crouton-fedora: Crouton version for Fedora
+crouton-fedora-wayland: Crouton version for Fedora
 =================================================

 This is a modified version of Crouton which installs Fedora onto your Chromebook.
 This version isn't nearly as polished as the main version of Crouton with Debian/Ubuntu.
 Please don't use this if you aren't familiar with the Crouton project as it is much better than this version.
+This specific version ditches the old X server with Freon idea, and uses Wayland which is built-in in the latest couple of versions of Chrome OS.
+It is much simpler and actually faster.

 Disclaimer
 =================================================